jwpaine/dreamfriday/readme.md

 - **Blockchain** for authentication
 - **Go** for glue

-The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored on IPFS,based on the sub-domain requested.
-This

-JSON data defines the site's complete topology including pages, elements, attributes, styling, and nested structures, and a page rendering engine recursively builds and streams the rendered HTML.
-Styles are aggregated and injected into the document head, with class names generated on the fly.
+JSON data defines the complete topology of your site, including pages, elements, attributes, styling, and nested structures.
+A component system allows you to import re-usable JSON structures and styling from other sites, and a rendering engine brings everything together and present the page you requested, on the fly.

+A live preview editor allows you to edit pages in real time, while you view your site.

+When you're happy with the design, it gets published to the InterPlanetary File System, an open, connected, and censorship-resistent network of geographically distributed peers.

+Oh, and not only do you own your data, you own your access to it.

+Happy hacking!

 ![ALT TEXT](./static/component_chain.png)